What do you want to do ?

 Do I need a lawyer or professional representative?

 You do not need to have legal or other professional representation to appear at VCAT.
-If you wish to be represented by a lawyer or a professional advocate, usually you must ask for VCAT's permission.
+If you want to be represented by a lawyer or a professional advocate, usually you must ask for VCAT's permission.
 Be aware that the regulatory body in most cases uses legal representation.

 Find legal services that may be able to assist you.